hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-16-Models from 'models'.md

 $$[ p \Rightarrow (q \Rightarrow r)] \Rightarrow [(p \Rightarrow q) \Rightarrow (p \Rightarrow r)]$$
 $$ p \Rightarrow (\lnot \lnot p)$$

-We ask the following question: does there exist a sentence, consisting only of primitive propositions and the connective $\Rightarrow$, such that
+We ask the following question: does there exist a theorem of propositional logic, consisting only of primitive propositions and the connective $\Rightarrow$, such that it cannot be proved using only the first two axiom schema?

+If there does exist such a sentence $\phi$, we are being asked to prove an *independence statement*: we are being asked to show that $\phi$ is independent of the first two axiom schema.
+The usual model-based approach to proving independence is to use the soundness theorem.
+For any (standard) valuation of propositional logic, if the valuation assigns truth value 1 to a set of axioms, it assigns 1 to all provable consequences.
+Thus, if we can find a valuation in which all axioms of the first two schema take value 1, but $\phi$

 ## The standard Boolean-valued model of set theory